• Target level of study

 Recommended prerequisites

-To have obtained a Pro/Internship contract or to have identified companies likely to offer work-study contracts.
+Have obtained a Pro/work-study contract or identified companies likely to offer work-study contracts.

 Read more